libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 The recommended duration for the backoff period is 1 minute, while the recommended number of peers to exchange is larger than `D_hi` so that the pruned peer can reliably form a full mesh.
 In order to correctly synchronize the two peers, the pruning peer should include the backoff period in the PRUNE message.
-The peer has to wait the full backoff period before attempting to graft again, otherwise it risks getting its graft rejected and being penalized in its score if it attempts to graft too early.
+The peer has to wait the full backoff period before attempting to graft again —plus some slack to account for the offset until the next heartbeat that clears the backoff— otherwise it risks getting its graft rejected and being penalized in its score if it attempts to graft too early.